 When was the last time you read a book?
-Wondering… can’t recollect… in school, or college, or during a workshop, or during a course or are you among people who read occasionally when you get time or among people who read daily (daily – that’s awesome – a pat on your shoulder)
+Wondering about it.
+Can’t recollect… in school, or college, or during a workshop, or during a course.
+Are you among people who read occasionally when you get time or among people who read daily.

 “Whenever you read a good book, somewhere in the world a door opens to allow in more light” – Vera Nazarian